Dear SPP partners and colleagues,

 15 science proposals have been approved by DFG, among them 5 new and 10 continuative projects.

-The Copernicus' journals Annales Geophysicae and Solid Earth have opened the joint special issue "Dynamics and interaction of processes in the Earth and its space environment: the perspective from low Earth orbiting satellites and beyond".
-Submissions related to this topic have been received.
+The Copernicus' journals Annales Geophysicae and Solid Earth provide the joint special issue "Dynamics and interaction of processes in the Earth and its space environment: the perspective from low Earth orbiting satellites and beyond" with peer-reviewed publications of research results in the framework of SPP.
 Both journals provide open access to published articles (links: Annales Geophysicae, Solid Earth).